hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-001 Analyze Changes Process/CM01-001-01 Classify Changes.md

 | Interchangeable Item | A product which possesses such functional and physical attributes as to be equivalent in performance to another product of similar or identical purposes; and is capable of being exchanged for the other product without selection for fit or performance, and without alteration of the products themselves or of adjoining products, except for adjustment.

 ### When to use Classify Changes
-Owners of changes must use this procedure when submitting Engineering Change Requests (ECRs).
+The Owner of the change must use this procedure when submitting Engineering Change Requests (ECRs).

 Review Board members tasked with reviewing ECRs should use this procedure as reference.

 ### Best Practices

-#### Assign Class I to edge or ambiguous cases
+#### Class I in ambiguous cases

-When you assess changes with incomplete information (unknown external interface specification), or if the class is difficult to determine, you should assign Class I to the change.
-This approach ensures that all potential FFF impacts are routed correctly.
+You should assign Class I to changes that are being analyzed with missing information (unknown specifications).
+This approach ensures that all potential FFF impacts are routed correctly, and they can be re-classified at a later stage.

-#### Analyze all functional characteristics
+#### Holistic Analysis

-The engineer must consider all product characteristics that may impact performance, operation, or verification to design requirements.
+You should consider all product characteristics that may impact performance, operation, or verification to design requirements when assessing FFF impacts.
 Interchangeable parts should be zero-impact on the part or larger system's compliance with all specifications.

 ### Classify Changes Procedure Map